kimrm/kimrm/README.md

-## Hey! 👋 I am Kim Møller.
+## Hey! 👋 I am Kim.

-Fullstack developer with a passion for frontend development and UI/UX.
+I'm a developer with a passion for frontend development.
+I have a background from Windows application development with Visual Basic .Net, and also backend development with PHP and Laravel.

 ### Skills\Experience\Tools
-- Javascript
-- React
+- Javascript, React, Next.js
-- PHP
+- PHP, Laravel
-- CSS
+- HTML, CSS
-- HTML
 - Figma
 - Visual Basic .Net
 - SQL